Matawai 1908 - Now

 As always with land use at the centre of a community’s economy, agricultural contractors and their families are a mainstay in the area.
 Robb Brothers Matawai Transport company has been around for over a century.

-More historic details is a available at http://freepages.genealogy.rootsweb.ancestry.com/~chriskorte/placesMatawai.html
+More historic details are available at http://freepages.genealogy.rootsweb.ancestry.com/~chriskorte/placesMatawai.html

 The school 1908 - Now